 Place on a baking sheet lined with greased parchment paper.
 Preheat oven to 350° F.

 Bake at 350°F for 16-20 minutes, until the cake sounds hollow when tapped.
 Remove weights immediately and insert baby or the like into bottom of cake (don’t let anyone see).
 Cool completely on a rack.

 In a mixing bowl, whisk powdered sugar with milk until it reaches a thick but pourable consistency (you may have to add more milk or sugar).
 Stir in vanilla.

-In small bowls or plastic baggies, separate sugar into thirds, and tint by rubbing food coloring into granules with spoon or fingers (likewise, buy colored sprinkles).
+In small bowls or plastic baggies, separate sugar into thirds, and tint by rubbing food coloring into granules with spoon or fingers.
 Drizzle frosting over cake, and decorate with alternating colors of the tinted sugar.

 P.S.
 Whoever is served the slice with the hidden bean or baby hosts acquires good luck for the year… and the honor of hosting the next Mardi Gras party!